Ryan Trevitt: Brentford

-After playing for Leatherhead Youth between U6 and U18 level and trialling with Fulham and Queens Park Rangers, Trevitt joined the B team at Brentford club on trial in late 2020.
+After playing for Leatherhead Youth between U6 and U18 level and trialling with West London clubs Chelsea, Fulham and Queens Park Rangers, Trevitt joined the Brentford B on an extended trial in late 2020.
 On 11 January 2021, he signed an 18-month contract, with a one-year option, as a free agent.
 During the 2021–22 season, Trevitt trained with the first team, appeared in first team friendlies and was a part of the B team's London Senior Cup-winning squad.
-The option on his contract was exercised in May 2022.
-In July 2022, he signed a new two-year contract, with a one-year option.
+The option on his contract was exercised in May 2022 and two months later he signed a new two-year contract, with a one-year option.